 (notice here under Lagrangian coordinate, the ``initial state'' assumption is $\tilde{\rho}_0 =1$) the compressible viscoelastic system \eqref{cvs} with Hookean elastic material becomes the following new one,

-Similar to the incompressible case, if we consider the deformation tensor around a equilibrium state and denote $U=F-I$ as the perturbation, we can then analyze the linearized system of $(u, U)$.
-Through the basic energy method, one can find $\nabla \cdot U$ behaves good under the following compressible ``div'' structure,
+Similar to the incompressible case, if we assume that the deformation tensor is around an equilibrium state and denote $U=F-I$ as the perturbation, we can then analyze the linearized system of $(u, U)$.
+Through the basic energy method, one can find $\nabla \cdot U$ behaves well under the following compressible ``div'' structure,

-While $\nabla \times U$ is still out of control which brings the main difficulty.
-Indeed, the following ``curl'' structure seems needed.
+However $\nabla \times U$ is still out of control which brings the main difficulty.
+The following ``curl'' structure is then needed.

 In \cite{zhang}, Qian and Zhang proved the global existence of small solutions to system \eqref{cvs} under the ``initial state'' assumption \eqref{a2} and the ``div-curl'' structure \eqref{div}, \eqref{curl}.
-They see the wildest part as higher order terms and then capture the dissipation properties.
-He and Xu obtained some bounded domain theorem in \cite{xuli}.
+They see the wildest part as higher order terms and then capture the weak dissipation.
+He and Xu obtained some result about bounded domain in \cite{xuli}.
 Hu and Wang \cite{hu} considered the multi-dimensional case.
-Wu, Gao and Tan \cite{Tan} derived time decay rates for system \eqref{cvs}.
-We refer to \cite{com1, com2, hu3, yong, Gen, jjw, PX} for more related researches.
+We refer to \cite{com1, com2, hu3, yong, Gen, jjw, PX, Tan} for more related researches.
 By the line, all the theorems about the compressible viscoelastic system make full use of some structure assumptions.

 The main goal of this paper is to establish the global existence of general small solutions to system \eqref{cvs} which mainly lies in the following two aspects. \begin{itemize} \item Show that the initial density state ($\tilde \rho_0 \det F_0$ or $\tilde \rho_0$ under Lagrangian coordinate) would not be constant necessarily.
 Indeed, we shall get rid of the ``initial state'' assumption \eqref{a2}.
-Moreover, we can deal with system \eqref{cvs} directly now. \item Show that the structure would not be necessary in the global well-posedness theorem of compressible viscoelastic system (it's quite different from the elasticity system in which structure plays an important role).
-Concretely, get rid of the ``div'' structure \eqref{div} which shall bring difficulty in deriving the dissipation of $\nabla\cdot U$ and get rid of the ``curl'' structure \eqref{curl} which shall bring difficulty in deriving the dissipation of $\nabla\times U$. \end{itemize}
+Moreover, we can deal with system \eqref{cvs} directly now. \item Show that the structure assumption would not be necessary in the global well-posedness theory of compressible viscoelastic system (it's different from the elasticity system in which structure plays an important role).
+Concretely, we will get rid of the ``div'' structure \eqref{div} which shall bring difficulty in deriving the dissipation of $\nabla\cdot U$ and get rid of the ``curl'' structure \eqref{curl} which shall bring difficulty in deriving the dissipation of $\nabla\times U$. \end{itemize}